mediafly/extensions-documentation/extensions.md

 Additional information that doesn't fit very well elsewhere.

-## Supporting Interactives for the Web
+## Supporting Extensions for the Web, Windows and Mac
-We will release support for Interactives for the Web Viewer in Q2 2015.
-Like other platforms, this support will be rolled out slowly over time, as specific customers demand specific features.

-With Web Interactives, developers can now also support all major browsers and all major mobile platforms easily and cleanly.
+With Web Extensions, developers can now also support all major browsers and all major mobile platforms easily and cleanly.

 ### How does it work?
-Web Interactives will be able to make use of the same delivery mechanism and API as Interactives available on iOS, Android and Windows 8 today.
-When the user opens an Interactive in the Web Viewer, the web server will:
+Web Extensions will be able to make use of the same delivery mechanism and API as Extensions available on iOS and Android today.
+When the user opens an Extension in the Web Viewer, the web server will:

-* Unzip the Interactive zip file
+* Unzip the Extension zip file
 * Point to index.html
-* Proxy requests to the Interactives API to the correct URL
+* Proxy requests to the Extensions API to the correct URL

 Provided that you are using mflyCommands.js, the API will remain largely unchanged.
-Only a few minor issues need to be addressed for you to take full advantage of Interactives on the Web.
+Only a few minor issues need to be addressed for you to take full advantage of Extensions on the Web.

 ### Required changes
-The following changes need to be made to your existing Interactives to support Interactives on the Web:
+The following changes need to be made to your existing Extensions to support Extensions on the Web:

 1. **Use mflyCommands.js, and keep it up to date**.
 This should be your primary way to access our API.
 Don't make mfly:// calls to the API directly, as those simply will not work in web browsers.

 2. **Don't assume a specific browser or size**.
 The luxurious days of assuming latest Safari (iOS) or Google Chrome (Android 4.4+) are over.
-Build your Interactive like you would a standard website, because, it can be opened on any browser like a standard website.
+Build your Extension like you would a standard website, because, it can be opened on any browser like a standard website.

 3. **Don't rely on mflyDataInit, rely on mflyCommands.getInteractiveInfo() **.
-Web Interactives will not call "into" the Interactive.
+Web Extensions will not call "into" the Extension.
 This means that mflyDataInit, mflySync, mflyResume, mflyPause, and mflyInit are not supported.
 Instead, make a new call once the document has been initialized: ```mflyCommands.getInteractiveInfo()```.
 This asynchronous function will obtain the same information that mflyDataInit used to be called with, like so:

 		mflyCommands.getInteractiveInfo()
 			.done(function(data) {
 				// data contains a JSON object with information
-				// about this app, user and Interactive }).fail(function() {
+				// about this app, user and Extension }).fail(function() {
 				// handle failure
 			});

-4. *** Don't include a file at the root of your Interactive called mflyManifest.json***.
+4. *** Don't include a file at the root of your Extension called mflyManifest.json***.
 We doubt you would, but if you do, it is likely to be overwritten by one of your apps as a part of the initialization process.

 5. **Adjust mflyCommands.getFolder(id) call signature change**.
 The call signature for mflyCommands.getFolder(id) has changed.
 Previously, if any of its items were also folders, it would return the items within the folders as an array of IDs.
 This has changed, and those subfolders no longer includes the items key at all.
 A separate mflyCommands.getFolder(id) call will have to be made on those children folders.

 6. **Each URL should be able to establish its own state**.
 Don't pass around variables like you would in a traditional application.
-This breaks on websites, and it will break on web Interactives.
+This breaks on websites, and it will break on web Extensions.

 7. **All resources must be accessed in a relative way**.
 Don't try to construct absolute URLs to assets within your .zip file, as that path will undoutedly differ on other platforms.

 ### Optional changes
-The following changes will help improve performance for your Interactives when opened in the Web Viewer.
+The following changes will help improve performance for your Extensions when opened in the Web Viewer.

 1. **To render images, consider using the ```resourceUrl``` attribute and not mflyCommands.embed**.
 The resourceUrl attribute can be found on mflyCommands.[getFolder, getItem, filter], and other calls that return full item models.
 The benefits are many: